-Notwithstanding that recommendations 1.1 to 1.7, 2.1, 2.2, 2.4 to 2.6, 6.3 and 6.4, 8.1 to 8.3 and 9.1 to 9.3 are not applicable to the Trust as an externally managed entity, this statement describes the corporate governance practices of the Responsible Entity as part of Scentre Group including in relation to alternative recommendation 1.1, how the Responsible Entity manages the affairs of the Trust and the role and responsibilities of the Board.
-Details of the fees payable to the Responsible Entity (alternative recommendations 8.1 - 8.3) are set out in note 25 to the financial statements.
+Notwithstanding that recommendations 1.1 to 1.7, 2.1, 2.2, 2.4 to 2.6, 8.1 to 8.3 and 9.1 and 9.2 are not applicable to the Trust as an externally managed entity, this statement describes the corporate governance practices of the Responsible Entity as part of Scentre Group including in relation to alternative recommendation 1.1, how the Responsible Entity manages the affairs of the Trust and the role and responsibilities of the Board.
+Details of the fees payable to the Responsible Entity (alternative recommendations 8.1 - 8.3) are set out in Note 25 to the financial statements.